Dennis Norfleet

-High school career
+Early life

 Norfleet played high school football at Detroit's Martin Luther King High School.
 As a senior in 2011, he rushed for 2,033 yards and 27 touchdowns.
 As a junior, he rushed for 254 yards against regional football power Brother Rice in the 2010 season opener.
 A versatile player, he played at running back, slot receiver, defensive back, kick returner, punter and placekicker in high school.
 Detroit King head coach Dale Harvel said of Norfleet, "What can I say?
 He does everything for us.
 He plays wherever we need him.
 Call him Jim Thorpe."

 In August 2011, the Detroit Free Press named Norfleet as the most exciting player in Michigan high school football, calling him "lightning quick and more powerful than many think."
 Tom Markowski of The Detroit News added, "Pound for pound, if he's not the state's best football player, he's the most exciting."

 Norfleet was a three-sport star at Detroit King, also playing as a guard on the basketball team and running as a sprinter on the track team.
 He captured the state title in the 100-meter dash event at the 2010 State Class 2-A Meet, recording a personal-best time of 10.60 seconds.